php/php-langspec/spec/04-basic-concepts.md

-Once all the aliases to the VStores are gone, the VStores can be destroyed, in which case, there are no more pointers to the HStore, and it can be destoyed too.
+Once all the aliases to the VStores are gone, the VStores can be destroyed, in which case, there are no more pointers to the HStore, and it can be destroyed too.

 ####Value Assignment of Array Types to Local Variables
 The semantics of value assignment of array types is different from value